raulh82vlc/raulh82vlc.github.io/policy.md

 **Data Retention Policy**

-The Service Provider will retain User Provided data for as long as you use the Application and for a reasonable time thereafter.
-If you'd like them to delete User Provided Data that you have provided via the Application, please contact them at raul.h82@gmail.com and they will respond in a reasonable time.
+The Service Provider do not retain any User Provided data, thus, the Application is working offline, please contact them at raul.h82@gmail.com and they will respond in a reasonable time if you have any further questions.

 **Children**